rstegeman/Enigma/README.md

 # Enigma
-A functional implementation of the Enigma Machine.
+A recreation of an Enigma Machine.